yoann-dufresne/JC2BIMMM_sketches/README.md

 Exercises:
 * Implement the partition sketch
 * Is it faster or slower than the previous sketch comparison ?
 Is there a memory difference ?
-* Is it closer than the previous sketch from the real jaccard value ?
+* Is it closer than the previous sketch from the real Jaccard value ?

 <details>
 <summary>(optional) Intermediate difficulty exercises</summary>